freesewing/freesewing/markdown/org/docs/designs/tristan/instructions/en.md

 Allow enough space for your boning, then sew again.

-Repeat on the other side.
+Repeat Steps 8 through 10 on the other side.

 <Note>
 ##### Leave enough room for your boning